klangner/borsuk/README.md

 ### Check model status

 Check model status.
-Since model is training in asynchronous mode, this function can be used to check which model is currently served
+Since model is training in asynchronous mode, this function can be used to check which model version is currently served.

 URI:
 ```